DanWlker/lunarcalgoog/README.md

 This is an application that allows you to record lunar birthdays and save them in your google calendar account.

 Roadmap and planned things:
-  - Save google account info and implement login and logout (I still have no clue as to how to do this so...)
+  - Save google account info and implement login and logout (I'll probably use firebase, have to look into that)
   - Save events to google account or a way to synchronize events from calendar (maybe creating another separate calendar will be easier to retrieve)
   - Input date in terms of lunar date
   - Display time left until the next event date